jonalbr/heat-sheet-pdf-highlighter/README.md

 Note: The .exe file is only available for Windows operating systems.
 For other platforms or if you wish not to install, you can follow the instructions below to run the application using Python.

 ## Run Heat Sheet PDF Highlighter script without installing
 It is possible to run Heat Sheet PDF Highlighter as a python script.
-This script is tested with python 3.11 and python 3.12.
+This script is tested with python 3.11.
 All necessary Python dependencies can be installed via the provided `requirements.txt`.

 To set up the Heat Sheet PDF Highlighter, clone the repository and install the required dependencies: